 - Team of real experts that have a decade of experience in online businesses; combined 50+ years through the entire team

-- Buyer can ask follow-up questions to ensure they have answers
+- Buyers can ask follow-up questions to ensure they have answers

 - Service all types of online businesses